 At the airport I get out of the cab and he comes around to say goodbye.
 I thank him, and we smile slowly at each other.
 Five pairs of earrings makes this an expensive ride, but worth it because I can still pay the airport tax and get back to New York.
 And he won’t have to choose just one girlfriend now for a while.

-It’s not surprising to meet an unusual cast of characters at a diving lodge, especially an ecofriendly one, but as we chat that evening, occasionally looking up from computer screens, the three divers tell me they are spearing lionfish and emptying out the contents IMG_3805of their stomachs.
+It’s not surprising to meet an unusual cast of characters at a diving lodge, especially an ecofriendly one, but as we chat that evening, occasionally looking up from computer screens, the three divers tell me they are spearing lionfish and emptying out the contents of their stomachs.
 The culling part makes sense, many divers are gleefully bringing up lionfish on the end of their spears, selling them to local restaurants, or filleting them on their own.
 They are beautiful but invasive fish, with no natural predators, feasting on indigenous reef fish and doing an untold amount of damage in the Caribbean.
 But tearing out their guts to take a look?
 I hadn’t heard that one before.
 When I ask why they tell me, “We need to know what they’re eating.”
 So, they’re curious about their food—and I wonder why.

 I discover that the team is from the California Academy of Sciences, and their research will reveal if the culling efforts by divers to clear the invaders from the reef is working.
 The team wants to know if the lions are feeding in shallow waters, or deeper down the reef walls.
 If the fish can easily change depth, they can avoid the culling efforts done in shallow waters.
 They want to know if the larger fish they see in deeper waters move up to shallow areas, or stay at lower depths and breed there.

-Elliott Jessup the Diving Safety member of the team is the one who documents their IMG_3877underwater adventures, and has the wonderful title of “explorer.”
+Elliott Jessup the Diving Safety member of the team is the one who documents their underwater adventures, and has the wonderful title of “explorer.”
 His experience with deep water diving began when he trained in Egypt’s Red Sea.
 Now managing the highly specialized diving equipment—the closed circuit re-breathing units—he explains how they can plunge much lower than average recreational divers.
 They are collecting lionfish at depths ranging from 200 to 400 feet.

 I ask the ichthyologist on the team Luiz Rocha, why he wants to know what the lions are eating.
 “We need to know the species of fish,” he tells me.
 The prey fish the invaders are going after will need some protection.
 Know what fish they are eating will also give them information about where they are feeding.